L-Marcel/core/packages/highlight/README.md

 - With built-in line number viewer
 - Deep integration with TypeScript
 - Plug and play!
 You don't need an external configuration to use it

+> The bug when loading some languages ​​has been resolved.
+Unfortunately I have no way to check the status of each language one by one.
+What I'm doing is automating this as much as possible.

 # Installation
 To install you need to run in your project: